huggingface/datasets/metrics/bleu/README.md

 BLEU's output is always a number between 0 and 1.
 This value indicates how similar the candidate text is to the reference texts, with values closer to 1 representing more similar texts.
 Few human translations will attain a score of 1, since this would indicate that the candidate is identical to one of the reference translations.
 For this reason, it is not necessary to attain a score of 1.
 Because there are more opportunities to match, adding additional reference translations will increase the BLEU score.

 #### Values from Popular Papers
-*Give examples, preferrably with links, to papers that have reported this metric, along with the values they have reported.*

 The [Attention is All you Need paper](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) (Vaswani et al. 2017) got a BLEU score of 0.284 on the WMT 2014 English-to-German translation task, and 0.41 on the WMT 2014 English-to-French translation task.

 ### Examples